grange85/ahfow-www/collections/_posts/2004/2004-12-06-luna-on-tv-note-corrected-date.markdown

 - news
 tags: []
 ---

-<p>Luna will perform on the John McEnroe show this Thursday, December 9th, on CNBC at 10pm (EST)</p>
+Luna will perform on the John McEnroe show this Thursday, December 9th, on CNBC at 10pm (EST)